-Hi guys, I’m Liz.
-We take a look often at what people are dealing with medically, but sometimes we don’t realize what people might deal with, mentally, which might also be just as painful to deal with.
+Hi, I’m Liz.
+We take a look often at what people are dealing with medically, but sometimes we don’t realize what people might deal with mentally, which might also be just as painful to deal with.
 To me, the things I deal with medically are nothing compared to the mental agony I have dealt with for the past three years.

-To save the pain of explaining everything, I will only briefly touch on what I deal with… It all started back in July 2010 when my cousin got sick—we’ll say, that’s what triggered everything…, my thoughts, emotions, and memories.
+To save the pain of explaining everything, I will only briefly touch on what I deal with.
+It all started back in July 2010 when my cousin got sick.
+That’s what triggered everything: my thoughts, emotions, and memories.
 After he died in January 2011, my mental health took a downward spiral.
-My parents were unsupportive in helping me get through my cousins death.
+My parents were unsupportive in helping me get through my cousin’s death.
 Since his health has always been an issue, they somewhat detached themselves from him.
-I loved my cousin to death, though.
+I loved my cousin to death though.
 In my mind, death was honestly never a possibility for him.
-(We found out about two years after he died that he did not die from complications after a surgery due to his weakened state from Cerebral Palsy… but that he didn’t have CP at all—he had this very, very rare genetic disease called Allan Herndon Dudley Syndrome.
+We found out about two years after he died that he did not die from complications after a surgery due to his weakened state from Cerebral Palsy, but that he didn’t have CP at all; he had this very, very rare genetic disease called Allan Herndon Dudley Syndrome.
 It’s a rare degenerative genetic disease passing from mothers to sons that primarily only affects males.
-It looks just like CP in almost everything but very, very, very debilitating)
+It looks just like CP in almost every way and is very, very, very debilitating.

-Anyway, I have always struggled with trust issues but after his death I struggled with it a lot more because I had absolutely no one to turn to.
+Anyway, I have always struggled with trust issue,s but after his death I struggled with it a lot more because I had absolutely no one to turn to.
 I only had myself.
-My mental health spiraled so much that I turned to self-harm almost daily for probably close to a year or longer, and eventually that didn’t help anymore… then I tried to take my own life, not once, twice, but three times.
-None of the times were serious compared to what you might think, but to me—it was a suicide attempt.
+My mental health spiraled so much that I turned to self-harm almost daily for probably close to a year or longer.
+Eventually that didn’t help anymore; then, I tried to take my own life, not once, twice, but three times.
+None of the times were serious compared to what you might think, but to me, it was a suicide attempt.
 I was trying to kill myself.
-I reached the end of my rope, with no ways to cope anymore.
+I reached the end of my rope with no ways to cope anymore.
 I was self-harming daily and crying literally every night.

-Now, after taking what that counselor said and my new counselor is teaching me now (after my old one moved), I am achieving leaps and bounds in my recovery.
+Now, after taking what that counselor said, my new counselor is teaching me now (after my old one moved).
+I am achieving leaps and bounds in my recovery.
 Mental health is something that is too silent.
 It makes people who struggle feel alone, unloved, and unworthy.
 That’s very much how I felt.
 But in all honesty, in the deepest of our disparity, we aren’t alone.
 Even if we are curled up in a ball on the floor bawling our eyes out, we aren’t alone.
-In those moments, we are often not thinking straight, and it takes those moments to get us out of them to help us see the light again.
+In those moments, we are often not thinking straight, and it takes getting out of those moments to help us see the light again.

 I hope that each of you don’t have to struggle the way I did and still do from time to time.
 I hope all of you realize that you are loved, appreciated, and valued.
 You are WORTHY of life.
 You are WORTHY of living.
 You are WORTHY of happiness.
 You ARE loved.